 First, check out this post for information about seeing Chichen Itza by the day.
 The following blog is about the Chichen Itza Pyramid Light and Sound Show.

-I highly recommend booking all of your Mexico transportation with GuateGo.
+Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+I know these guys personally from living in Guatemala, and they look after their customers.

+If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
+If you book through them, you will pay a little more than booking in person at the bus station.
+But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

 Did You Get Travel Insurance Yet?

-The Chichen Itza light show schedule is:
+The Chichen Itza Night Show schedule is as follows:

-- 9:15 pm – The show ends and you will need to exit the park.
+- 9:15 p.m. – The show ends, and you must exit the park.